Ozren (Bosnia and Herzegovina)

 Ozren is a mountain in northern Bosnia and Herzegovina.
-It lies between cities of Doboj and Zavidovići, partly in the Federation and partly in the Republika Srpska entity.
+It lies between cities of Doboj and Zavidovići, partly in the Federation of Bosnia and Herzegovina and partly in Republika Srpska.

 Ozren is rich in natural resources.
 It abounds in drinkable water springs surrounded by clean nature, thermal wells with healing effects, ore and mineral resources.
 Its highest peak, Ostravica, is 918 meters high.